DataIntellSystLab/ALCS-k/README.md

 MIT

-Copyright (c) 2022 Roberto Di Castro, Mattia Prosperi, Luciano Prosperi
+Copyright (c) 2022 Roberto Di Castro, Simone Marini, Mattia Prosperi, Luciano Prosperi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal